3 & 4 year olds - 30 hours

 Funding for 3 and 4 year olds

 All three and four year olds living in England are entitled to 570 hours of free early education and childcare a year.
 This is usually offered as 15 hours a week for up to 38 weeks a year and is a universal entitlement.
-From September 2017 the government have increased the free hours from 15 to 30 a week for children of working families who meet the eligibility criteria.
-This means that eligible children will be able to receive up to 1140 hours of free childcare a year.
-These changes will be introduced as part of the Childcare Act 2016.
+In addition, the government increased the free hours from 15 to 30 a week for children of working families who meet the eligibility criteria.
+This means that eligible children are able to receive up to 1140 hours of free childcare a year.
+These changes were introduced as part of the Childcare Act 2016.

 The extra free hours will be made available to families where both parents (or the sole parent in a lone parent family):